 A Housing developments should be of the highest quality internally, externally and in relation to their context and to the wider environment, taking account of strategic policies in this Plan to protect and enhance London's residential environment and attractiveness as a place to live.
 Boroughs may in their LDFs introduce a presumption against development on back gardens or other private residential gardens where this can be locally justified.

-Table 3.3 provides Minimum Space Standards for new Dwellings.
+Table 3.3 provides Minimalers.
+Splance.
+Stand and safe from new Dwellings.